 In June 2022, we filed a shelf registration statement on Form S-3 (the Shelf Registration) with the Securities and Exchange Commission (the SEC), which permits the offering, issuance, and sale of up to a maximum aggregate offering price of \$400.0 million of our common stock, preferred stock, debt securities and warrants.
-In connection with the filing of the Shelf Registration, we entered into a sales agreement with Cowen and Company, LLC (Cowen) as sales agent, pursuant to which we may issue and sell shares of our Class A common stock for an aggregate maximum offering price of \$150.0 million of the maximum aggregate offering program (the 2022 ATM).
+In connection with the filing of the Shelf Registration, we entered into a sales agreement with Cowen and Company, LLC (Cowen) as sales agent, pursuant to which we may issue and sell shares of our Class A common stock for an aggregate maximum offering price of \$150.0 million of the maximum aggregate offering price of \$400.0 million under an at-the-market offering program (the 2022 ATM).
 We agreed to pay Cowen up to 3% of gross proceeds for the Class A common stock sold through the 2022 ATM.
-As of June 30, 2022, no shares of Class A common stock have been sold under the 2022 ATM.
+As of September 30, 2022, no shares of Class A common stock have been issued or sold under the 2022 ATM.

-As of June 30, 2022, we had \$131.9 million of cash, cash equivalents and marketable securities, compared to \$79.7 million as of December 31, 2021.
-We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of June 30, 2022, will be sufficient to fund our operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.
+As of September 30, 2022, we had \$114.4 million of cash, cash equivalents and marketable securities, compared to \$79.7 million as of December 31, 2021.
+We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of September 30, 2022, will be sufficient to fund our operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.